brson/wasm-opt-rs/notes.md

 `rustc` then thinks that `wasm-opt-sys` is used and links it.

-There is another clever pattern that accomplishes this same thing, that we only learned of after implementing the no-op `init` function.
+There is another clever pattern that accomplishes this same thing, that we only learned of after implementing the no-op `init` function: unnamed imports.
+For example:

-Unnamed imports:

 ```rust
 use wasm_opt_sys as _;
 ```

-Looks useless,
+It looks useless,
 but this is an idiomatic way to tell the compiler that a crate is used even though it otherwise looks unused.
 This is also useful when activating the [`unused_crate_dependencies`] lint, to tell the compiler about a crate that is only used in some configurations (e.g. Windows-only), but not all.